thehyve/transmart-core/transmart-batch/docs/data_formats/clinical_data_file.md

 | patient2 | Female | B             |

 ### Observation dates
 When observations are linked to a specific date or time, the `start date` and optionally `end date` columns can be added.
 All observations present in a row with an observation date will be linked to that absolute point in time.
-Therefore one patient can have data spanning multiple rows:
+Therefore one patient can have data spanning multiple rows.

 | Subject_id | Start date | End date   | Gender | Treatment arm | BMI  |
 |----------|------------|------------|--------|---------------|------|